-Rural worker: Workers of land-based enterprises located in the countryside.
+A worker on a land-based enterprises located in the countryside.
 Traditionally comprising agriculture and forestry workers, but more recently including equestrian, horticultural and other rural land-based enterprises.
-Importantly, simply working the countryside is not sufficient to qualify as a rural worker.
+Importantly, simply working in the countryside is not sufficient to qualify as a rural worker.